Militello in Val di Catania: Sicily’s hidden gem

 In short, Militello in the Val di Catania deserves to be visited and experienced because despite being small, it has so much history and beauty to offer.
 Plus, as I already mentioned, you can use it as an affordable base to explore beautiful Sicily!

-All images: Flickr
+All images: Adobe Stock

 MYFLYRIGHT is a legal tech company, specialized in the support of airline passengers affected by flight delays, flight cancellations, denied boarding, delayed or lost luggage and the refund of unused airline tickets.
 MYFLYRIGHT was founded 2016 in Hamburg, Germany.
 The company operates out of 3 offices, its headquarter in Hamburg and its branches in Prague, Czech Republic and Zaporizhia, Ukraine.
 Currently, MYFLYRIGHT employs a team of around 25 people working in Marketing, Operations, Legal, Customer Support and IT.
 The organization operates across 5 markets – Germany, United Kingdom, Romania, Austria, and Switzerland.